 Ticks and mosquitoes

-The Lawrence-Douglas County Health Department has investigated at least 20 cases of tick-borne illnesses in Douglas County since the beginning of summer and 10 have been classified as a case.
+The Lawrence-Douglas County Public Health has investigated at least 20 cases of tick-borne illnesses in Douglas County since the beginning of summer and 10 have been classified as a case.
 We anticipate that numbers will continue to rise through the summer and into early fall.

 In Kansas, ticks are prone to carry four diseases: Lyme disease, Rocky Mountain spotted fever, Ehrlichiosis and Tularemia.